smart-on-fhir/cumulus-library/docs/example.md

 - All patients taking a medication with a specific ingredient

-Going back to our research question, *What kinds of medications are being prescribed for preteens with bronchitis in the last five years?*, the first one grouping is probably the most relevant.
+Going back to our research question, *What kinds of medications are being prescribed for preteens with bronchitis in the period from 2021-2026?*, the first one grouping is probably the most relevant.
 If we were to expand the scope of our question to look at effects over time (making our research question more like *How effective are medications in treating preteens with bronchitis?*), we might consider adding the medication/ingredient specific cohorts.
 We'll skip